bduber274/Nova-Network/README.md

-# Celestial
+# Nova
-Version 3 of Celestial Network Games - Inspired by Interstellar, JordansMathWork, and Plexile Arcade.
+Version 3 of Celestial Network Games, Renamed to Nova - Inspired by Interstellar, JordansMathWork, and Plexile Arcade.
 Made using Rusty